-Input Туре Default Description input1 input4 ^ 0.0 The up to four CV inputs that you want to mix auxin1 auxin4 ~\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ These auxiliary inputs will be mixed directly into the four outputs output1 output4 and are used for cascading several matrix mixers into one with more than four inputs. mixmax 0 🗀 1 0.0 If this is 0.0 , normal mixing is done (the enabled inputs CVs will be added).
+Input Туре Default Description input1 input4 ~~\^\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ 0.0 The up to four CV inputs that you want to mix auxin1 auxin4 These auxiliary inputs will be mixed directly into the four outputs output1 output4 and are used for cascading several matrix mixers into one with more than four inputs. mixmax 0 🗀 1 0.0 If this is 0.0 , normal mixing is done (the enabled inputs CVs will be added).
 At a value of 1.0 instead each outputs is the maximum of the enabled inputs.
-Any number in between will create a weighted average between these two values. startvalue 1 • 2 • 3 rg .
-If you use this input, persisting the state on the SD card is disabled.
-Rather the matrix starts with a standard configuration of which buttons are active.
-This configuration is set by the value of startvalue : All buttons are cleared.
-1 The buttons on the diagonal are active.
-2 All buttons are set.
-When set to 1, input1 is sent to output1, input2 to output2 and so on.
-If you don't use this jack, the matrix starts for the very first time with the buttons of the diagonal being active and saves the status to the SD card from then on. reset [ A trigger here resets the matrix to its initial state, which can be configured with startvalue . button11 button14 These four buttons decide, to which of the four outputs input1 is being mixed. button21 button24 These four buttons decide, to which of the four outputs input2 is being mixed. button31 button34 These four buttons decide, to which of the four outputs input3 is being mixed. button41 button44 These four buttons decide, to which of the four outputs input4 is being mixed. select The select input allows you to overlay buttons and LEDs with multiple functions.
-If you use this input, the circuit will process the buttons and LEDs just as if select has a positive gate signal (usually you will select this to 1 ).
+Any number in between will create a weighted average between these two values. startvalue 1.2.3 1 This input selects in which state the matrix begins life.
+Also a trigger to clear will create that starting state.
+The following three configurations can be selected with startvalue: O All buttons are cleared.
+The buttons on the diagonal are active.
+All buttons are set.
+When set to 1, input1 is sent to output1, input2 to output2 and so on. button11 button14 These four buttons decide, to which of the four outputs input1 is being mixed. button21 button24 These four buttons decide, to which of the four outputs input2 is being mixed. button31 button34 These four buttons decide, to which of the four outputs input3 is being mixed. button41 button44 These four buttons decide, to which of the four outputs input4 is being mixed. select ₽ & The select input allows you to overlay buttons and LEDs with multiple functions.
+If you use this input, the circuit will process the buttons and LEDs just as if select has a positive gate signal (usually you will select this to 1).
 Otherwise it won't touch them so they can be used by another circuit.
-Note: even if the circuit is currently not selected, it will nevertheless work and process all its other inputs and its outputs (those that do not deal with buttons or LEDs) in a normal way.

-Input Туре Default Description selectat 1•2•3 This input makes the select input more flexible.
+Note: even if the circuit is currently not selected, it will nevertheless work and process all its other inputs and its outputs (those that do not deal with buttons or LEDs) in a normal way. selectat 1•2•3 © This input makes the select input more flexible.
 Here you specify at which value select should select this circuit.
 E.g. if selectat is 0 , the circuit will be active if select is exactly 0 instead of a positive gate signal.
-In some cases this is more conventient. preset 1 • 2 • 3 This is the preset number to save or to load.
+In some cases this is more conventient.

+Input Туре Default Description preset 1•2•3 喀 This is the preset number to save or to load.
 Note: the first preset has the number 0 , not 1 !
-This circuit has 16 presets, so this number ranges from 0 to 15 . loadpreset [ A trigger here loads a preset.
-As a speciality you can use the trigger for selecting a preset at the same time. savepreset A trigger here saves a preset.
+For the whole story on presets please refer to page 19.
+This circuit has 16 presets, so this number ranges from 0 to 15 . loadpreset [A trigger here loads a preset.
+As a speciality you can use the trigger for selecting a preset at the same time. savepreset [A trigger here saves a preset. clear [A trigger here loads the default start state into the circuit.
+The presets are not affected, unless you use direct preset switching with the preset input and without triggers.
+And that case the current preset is also cleared. clearall A trigger here loads the default start state into the circuit and into all of its presets. dontsave 0 If you set this to 1 , the state of the circuit will not saved to the SD card and not loaded from the SD card when the Droid starts.

-Output Туре Description output1 output4 A/V- The four outputs led11 led14 0 1 The LEDs in the buttons button11button14 led21 led24 0 1 The LEDs in the buttons button21button24 led31 led34 0 1 The LEDs in the buttons button31button34 led41 led44 0 🗀 1 The LEDs in the buttons button41button44
+Output Туре Description output1 output4 ~\^\ ' The four outputs led11 led14 0 🗀 1 The LEDs in the buttons button11button14 led21 led24 0 🗀 1 The LEDs in the buttons button21button24 led31 led34 0 🗀 1 The LEDs in the buttons button31button34 led41 led44 0 🗀 1 The LEDs in the buttons button41button44 ular - or do other crazy stuff with that information.